From BR Bullpen

 Biographical Information

-Ross Gload has played eight seasons in the major leagues through 2009 with a lifetime .283 batting average (it was .298 after the first five seasons).
-In both of the seasons with the Chicago White Sox where he got over 150 at-bats, he hit over .320.
-He got his most playing time, however, in 2007-08 with the Kansas City Royals, for whom he hit close to .280 each year.
+Ross Gload played ten seasons in the major leagues with a lifetime .281 batting average (it was .298 after the first five seasons).
+In both of the seasons with the Chicago White Sox where he got over 150 at-bats, 2004 and 2006, he hit over .320.
+He got his most playing time, however, in 2007 and 2008 with the Kansas City Royals, for whom he hit close to .280 each year.